-Jay (James) Klales is unique among Settlement’s faculty in that he did not attend a degreed program.
-He studied independently with Classical Guitarists Peter Segal, Peter Colonna and Joseph Mayes.
+Jay (James) Klales is unique among Settlement’s faculty in that he did not attend a degree program.
+He studied independently with Classical Guitarists Peter Segal, Peter Colonna, and Joseph Mayes.
 He also studied Baroque and Renaissance Lute with Joseph Mayes.
 He studied improvisations with Jazz bassist Al Stauffer and Music Theory with Settlement’s own Donald Rappaport.
 Jay has also attended master classes in guitar with Oscar Ghiglia and Michael Lorimer and a master class in Ukulele with Jake Shimabukoro.
 “I tend to follow my curiosity and am fairly obsessive about my interests!”
 “Harnessing that obsessiveness to follow healthy choices has been my challenge!”

 Jay began performing acoustic blues guitar and then became interested in Classical Guitar and the lute.
 He has performed with vocalist Molly Pyle, flutist Janet Schreiner and recorderist Orum Stringer.
 With Orum Stringer he has a recording on the Griffin Renaissance Label entitled “The Portable Weiss Festival”; Works for Baroque Lute and Recorder by Sylivius Leopold Weiss and Ernst Gottlieb Baron.
 The Portable Weiss Festival true to it’s name did a national tour sponsored in part by Borders Books and Music.
 The recording includes a premier of Weiss’ Sonata in F with a reconstructed flute part by Dr. Eileen Hadidian!